oconnor0/BeaconRoad/CoreRules.md

 ## Hit Points

 A character has **hit points** (**HP**) representing their health, vitality, and will to fight.
 When an attack hits or at other triggers (e.g. disease, poison, wounds, etc.), a character might suffer **damage** to their hit points.
 This reduces their current HP by that amount.
 When a character is reduced to zero or fewer HP, they fall unconscious, becoming *incapacitated*.
-A character becomes *staggered* when their current hit points are half of or less than their maximum hit points.
+A character becomes *winded* when their current hit points are half of or less than their maximum hit points.

 * *Hit points = 6/11/16 + highest face of BODY + highest face of MIND + highest face of WILL + 4/5/6 per TIER*
     * *HP increases by 4 each Tier for Wizards, 5 each Tier for Rogues and Technicians, and 6 each Tier for Warriors.*